fracturedbyte/UE4-MaterialBlending/README.md

 ### Simple Material Blending

-For blending two materials you need to setup few things.
-First of, you need to setup material that will be used for blending with desired material.
-To do this - you need set link to that material in Blend Material property (Figure 2).
+For blending two materials you need to setup a few things.
+First of all, you need to setup material that will be used for blending with desired material.
+To do this - you need to set link to that material in Blend Material property (Figure 2).
 Number two, you need to specify blend weight based on some rules.
 In our example (Figure 2) we used constant of 0.5 for blending weight.
 It means that material inputs will be interpolated between those two materials with alpha 0.5.

 ![Figure 2.
 Straightforward material blending using constant alpha 0.5](Documentation/BM7.png)
 <p align="center">